caiotriana/lit-element-starter-pack-css-in-js/README.md

-# New Project
+# Lit Element Starter Pack Css in Js

 > ✨ Bootstrapped with Create Snowpack App (CSA).
-Set a Css-in-js with goober to styled your componentes.
+Set a Css-in-js with [goober](https://github.com/cristianbote/goober) to styled your componentes.

 ## Available Scripts